Manucians03/redis-clone-cpp/README.md

 - `ZADD key score member` - Add member to a sorted set
 - `ZREM key member` - Remove member from a sorted set
 - `ZSCORE key member` - Get the score of a member in a sorted set
-- `ZQUERY key min max` - Query members within a score range
+- `ZQUERY key score name offset limit` - Query sorted-set entries starting from a lower bound

 ### Usage Examples